minhnguyenvan95/chrome-extension-network/README.md

 # Installation (unpacked);
 - Clone the repository
-- In chrome, naviagte to chrome://extensions
+- In chrome, navigate to chrome://extensions
 - Select 'load unpacked extension' and select the 'extension' subfolder from this repository

 # Extension architecture